 Not all individuals with bilateral sensorineural hearing loss have autoimmune disease.
 Genetic defects, infections, toxins, advanced age, noise exposure, and conditions of mysterious origin all account for some cases.

 AIED is rare, probably accounting for less than 1% of all cases of hearing impairment or dizziness.
 The precise incidence is not settled.
 Das et al (2019) offered the estimate of 5 cases/100,000 population.
 Russo et al (2019) suggested that it accounts for about 1% of all inner ear disease.
 About 16% of persons with bilateral Meniere's disease, and 6% of persons with Meniere's disease of any variety may be due to immune dysfunction.
 As Meniere's has a prevalance of about 2/1000, 6% of them would be 12/100,000.
 We would not expect a large number of patients outside of Meniere's, as Meniere's is by far the most common cause of these symptoms.

 In our clinic database in Chicago at Chicago Dizziness and Hearing, we have only 19 patients with the diagnosis of AIED, out of a total number of patients of roughly 25,000.
-Thus AIED accounts for only 19/25,000 or less than 1/1000 of the patients that we have evaluated.
+Thus AIED accounts for only 19/25,000 or less than 1/1000 of the patients that we have evaluated (mainly with dizziness).
 Our 25,000 patients include many without any hearing issue as many are just dizzy.
 To try to put this into context, we have about 990 patients with Meniere's in our database.
 Thus our clinic figures would suggest a ratio of about 20/1000 AIED to Meniere's, far less than the number of 6% -- 60/1000 figure offered above.
-As the prevalence of Meniere's is known to be about 1/2000, accepting our alternative method of calculation would imply that the prevalence of AIED should be about 19/990*1/2000, which is very low, roughly 10/1 million.
+As the prevalence of Meniere's is known to be about 1/2000, accepting our alternative method of calculation would imply that the prevalence of AIED should be about 19/990*1/2000, which is very low, roughly 1/100K.
 A disease is defined as "rare" in the USA, when it affects fewer than 200,000 people.
 As the US has about 325 million people, this would mean that only about 3118 people have AIED in the US, and it is "rare".
 Taking the higher estimate, 12/100K, it would still be rare.
 Of course, these figures are extremely rough, depend on quite a few assumptions about the distribution of patients in the clinic -- i.e. the # of patients with Meniere's.
 Rather large differences in this estimate might also be produced depending on how tightly one defines AIED.
 We would far prefer to see a prospective population based study.